 The leisure travel scene has evolved because of Coronavirus & Africa safari travelers are looking for how to travel in Uganda on a budget but still get more of the extraordinary legacy of the still primitive, still wild, still free that Uganda encloses on a wide scale.

 Popular neighbors, Kenya and Tanzania undoubtedly overshadow the magnificence of Uganda.
-Uganda may not be able to match the sheer number of wild packs, size, and leisure travelers they have, but the destination surely packs an impressive lot in its tiny-ness.
-Uganda’s small size, its treasures in nature and wildlife, and the little to no tourist crowds make it a great choice for Africa safari trips.
+Uganda may not be able to match the sheer number of wild packs, size, and leisure travelers they have, but the destination surely packs an impressive lot in its tinyness.
+Uganda’s small size, its treasures in nature and wildlife, and the little to no tourist crowds make it a great choice for Uganda safari trips.

-In this post, I attempt to help a budget traveler get a close enough estimate to how much they can spend on a Ugandan trip.
+Yes, yes!
+But how can an interested traveler visit Uganda on a small budget?
+In this post, I attempt to help budget travelers get a close enough estimate of how much they can spend on a Ugandan trip.

 How to travel Uganda on a budget; simple safari planning hacks

-You can’t fall short of things to do while on a Uganda safari trip.
-And now, it is like the best time to go because the destination is at the threshold of its discovery.
-And the tourism industry is recovering from a six months coronavirus lockdown.
-Uganda is already popular enough that hotels and safari lodges where most travelers go are developed to great standards and are relatively cheaper than other destinations in the region.
-From shoestring to luxury, every traveler in their own style will find where to stay in Uganda.
+Because Uganda is at the threshold of its discovery as a tourism destination, now is the best time to travel to Uganda.
+Generally, the tourism industry is recovering from a travel lockdown because of the Coronavirus pandemic.
+Uganda is getting popular enough to push hotels and safari lodges to the region’s excellent standards and offers relatively lower room prices than other destinations in the region.
+From shoestring to luxury, every traveler in their style will find where to stay in Uganda.
 But before you excitedly dive into planning your safari itinerary, here are a few ways on how you can travel in Uganda on a budget.

 How to save money on transportation